Seamless WordPress Migration to Google Cloud

 Once your local test is successful, log in to your DNS provider portal and update the DNS A record to point to your new server IP address.

-If everything works, you can continue fine-tuning your new server to ensure everything is configured correctly.
+If everything works, you can continue fine-tuning your new server to ensure all configurations are correct.

 That should do it!